 But the harm they cause should go down.

 This course will teach you how manage, report and learn from medication incidents.
 It will enable you to provide the correct response to Safeguarding Teams and the Care Quality Commission.
 It will enable you to reduce the chance of harm from medication incidents occurring by learning from them.
+This course is delivered via Zoom.

 3.5 hours